 Once you have organized your closet, you’ll be more conscious of what you need to add.

-Here are some of the must-have pieces of any minimalist wardrobe:
+Here are 5 must-have pieces for any minimalist wardrobe:

 1. Everyday Minimalist Dress